Artist: Roger Miller

 Jan Rot [as Mij En Hennie Verheij]

-The real Bobby McGee was a Bobby McKee who worked as a secretary on Boudleaux Bryant's office at the Combine Publishing HQ on Music Row in Nashville (16th Ave.).
+The real Bobby McGee was a Bobby McKee who worked as a secretary on Boudleaux Bryant's office at the House Of Bryant Publishing HQ on Music Row in Nashville (16th Ave.).
 That's also where Monument boss Fred Foster held office and challenged Kris to write him a song about her, just to prove he could.
 There wouldn't have been no song without that challenge, so Kris gave Fred half of it.
 Johnny Cash warned him he'd regret it, but Bob Neuwirth thought this was the smartest thing he ever did.

 If you noticed blunt omissions, mis-interpretations or even out-and-out errors,